 To construct the handle, you may experiment using a knurling tool.
 Don’t forget to spin your own handle design to make the project your own.

 This briefcase project may also be changed or extended simply.
-Try a metal handle and head designed.
+Try a metal handle and head design.
 Curve the head, make a ball-peen or hammer for the machine man.
 Add texture to the handle or taper to enhance the project complexity or create distinct materials head and handle.

 And you could not just create a hammer, of course, but a whole collection of all sizes and designs.
 Regardless of what you decide to accomplish, a simple hammer project often marks a great start.